huggingface/community-events/huggan/README.md

 ### 2. Train a model and push to Hub

 Next, one can start training a model.
 This could be any model you'd like.
-However, we provide some example scripts to help you get started, in [PyTorch](pytorch).
+However, we provide some example scripts to help you get started, in both [PyTorch](pytorch) and [Tensorflow](tensorflow).
 An example is the [DCGAN](pytorch/dcgan) model for unconditional image generation.
 Simply follow the README that explains all the details of the relevant implementation, and run it in your environment.

 The PyTorch example scripts all leverage 🤗 [Accelerate](https://huggingface.co/docs/accelerate/index), which provides an easy API to make your scripts run on any kind of distributed setting (multi-GPUs, TPUs etc.) and with mixed precision, while still letting you write your own training loop.